-&lt;sup>72 Mercedes Durán, Jesús L. Megías, and Miguel Moya, "Male Peer Support to Hostile Sexist Attitudes Influences Rape Proclivity," Journal of Interpersonal Violence 33, no. 14 (December 2016): pp. 2180-2196, doi:10.1177/0886260515624212.
+73 Mercedes Durán, Jesús L. Megías, and Miguel Moya, "Male Peer Support to Hostile Sexist Attitudes Influences Rape Proclivity," Journal of Interpersonal Violence 33, no. 14 (December 2016): pp. 2180-2196, doi:10.1177/0886260515624212.

-- For this theme, gender and age are factors significantly associated with age. - Male respondents are 30% more likely to condone male peer violence compared to women. - Compared to 18-24 year old Malaysians... - Respondents aged 45-54 years old are almost twice more likely to hold attitudes that support gender inequality. - Respondents aged 55 years old and above are 1.8 times more likely to hold attitudes supportive of gender inequality.
+- violence would already be skewed towards these problematic attitudes. - When ideas of sexism or violence are shaped by existing patriarchal values that undervalue women, the threshold for what would be considered sexist or violent would be much higher than what it actually is regardless of how such beliefs and behaviours make women feel or impact their participation in public life. - This is demonstrated in the 36.5% of male respondents who believe that many women mistakenly interpret innocent words or actions as sexist twice that of the 16.7% of female respondents who believe the same. - For this theme, gender and age are factors significantly associated with age. - Male respondents are 30% more likely to condone male peer violence compared to women. - · Compared to 18-24 year old Malaysians... - Respondents aged 45-54 years old are almost twice more likely to hold attitudes that support gender inequality. - Respondents aged 55 years old and above are 1.8 times more likely to hold attitudes supportive of gender inequality.

-Figure 3.6 - Key results from the theme Condoning male peer violence.
+Figure 3.10 - Key results from the theme Condoning male peer violence.

-... if men make sexist jokes about women among their male friends.
+I think that there is nothing wrong if men make sexist jokes about women among their male friends.